bgbaroo/express-demo/src/api/auth/README.md

 Instead, we'll need to hack around, like creating a cached list of invalidated tokens and having the middleware check each request's JWT token against the list.

-Everytime a user logs out, our server pushes the JWT to the list and stores it until its eventual expiration.
+To implement this, everytime a user logs out, the server may add the token to the list and stores it until its eventual expiration.
+If another request comes in with the logged out JWT, the server finds it in the list and denies access with a `401`.